A Burchnall-Chaundy-Krichever Theory for Fractional Differential Operators: Introduction

 Algebras of commuting ordinary differential operators play a fundamental role in many areas of mathematics and mathematical physics, ranging from integrable systems \cite{Segal-Wilson,vanMoerbeke} to algebraic geometry, where the underlying algebro-geometric structures were used in the solution of the Schottky problem \cite{Shiota}.
 From now on, for brevity, by a differential operator we will mean an ordinary differential operator.

-There are three fundamental results on commutative algebras of differential operators: \begin{enumerate} \item[(Thm1)] The {\em{Burchnall--Chaundy theorem}} \cite{BC} (from almost 100 years ago) establishes that every two commuting differential operators, at least one of which is of positive order, are algebraically dependent. \item[(Thm2)] {\em{Sato's theory parametrizes}} the solutions of the Kadomtsev--Petviashvili (KP) hierarchy in terms of the points of an infinite dimensional Grassmannian $\Gr$, called Sato's Grassmannian \cite{vanMoerbeke}.
+There are three fundamental results on commutative algebras of differential operators: \begin{enumerate} \item[(Thm1)] The {\em{Burchnall--Chaundy theorem}} \cite{BC} (from almost 100 years ago) establishes that every two commuting differential operators, at least one of which is of positive order, are algebraically dependent. \item[(Thm2)] The {\em{Krichever correspondence}} gives an explicit construction of all maximal commutative algebras of differential operators in terms of algebro-geometric data: a projective curve $X$, a maximally torsion free invertible sheaf $\mathcal L$ on $X$, a smooth point $\infty$ on $X$, a parametrization of a neighborhood of $\infty$ and the invertible sheaf on it, and some additional data in the higher rank case.
+The construction is due to Krichever in the rank 1 smooth case \cite{Krichever1}.
+It was extended to the singular rank 1 case by Mumford \cite{Mumford} and to higher rank by Krichever \cite{Krichever2}.
+The rank of an algebra of commuting differential operators is defined to be the dimension of the space of common eigenfunctions for generic eigenvalues.
+It is well known to be equal to the greatest common divisor of the orders of the operators in it. \item[(Thm3)] {\em{Sato's theory}} \cite{Sato} parametrizes the solutions of the Kadomtsev--Petviashvili (KP) hierarchy in terms of the points of an infinite dimensional Grassmannian $\Gr$, called Sato's Grassmannian.
 To every plane $W \in \Gr$, one associates a spectral curve and a commutative algebra of ordinary differential operators $\cA_W$, which is isomorphic (as an algebra) to the coordinate ring $A_W$ of the spectral curve.
-One of the main results in Sato's theory is that, up to a change of variable and a conjugation by a function, all maximal commutative algebras of differential operators are of the form $\cA_W$ for a plane $W \in \Gr$ with non-trivial spectral algebra $A_W$, i.e. $A_W \neq \mathbb C$. \item[(Thm3)] The {\em{Krichever correspondence}} gives an explicit construction of all maximal commutative algebras of differential operators of rank 1 in terms of algebro-geometric data: a projective curve $X$, a maximally torsion free invertible sheaf $\mathcal L$ on $X$, a smooth point $\infty$ on $X$, and parametrizations of a neighborhood of $\infty$ and the invertible sheaf on it.
-The construction is due to Krichever in the smooth case \cite{Krichever1}.
-It was extended to the singular case by Mumford \cite{Mumford}.
-The rank of an algebra of commuting differential operators is defined to be the greatest common divisor of the orders of the operators in it. \end{enumerate}
+A formal version of Krichever's construction of Baker--Akhiezer functions \cite{Krichever1} gives the following characterization of maximal commutative algebras of differential operators: up to a change of variable and a conjugation by a function, all maximal commutative algebras of differential operators are of the form $\cA_W$ for a plane $W \in \Gr$ with non-trivial spectral algebra $A_W$, i.e. $A_W \neq \mathbb C$. \end{enumerate}